minte-siegert/COVID_press_conference_analysis/readme.txt

 Yes, the dataset was labelled.
 Parts of the dataset are labelled, such as the sentiment, if the sentiment was lower than -0.2 it was labelled as negative, higher than 0.2 it is positive otherwise it is labelled as neutral.
-And tweets that has been retweeted are labelled as geRT.
+And tweets that has been retweeted are labelled as retweeted.
-We also wanted to translatie the dataset but since we only could translate one tweet at the time we used a Dutch dictionary for the sentiment analysis.

 4.2  Was the "raw" data saved in addition to the
     preprocessed/cleaned/labeled data (e.g., to support unanticipated